censorship-no/ceno-docs/README.md

 # Feedback

-We keep on working to make this software better, and your feedback to <cenoers@equalit.ie> is very welcome!
+As mentioned, we're currently in a testing phase and are happy to receive positive and negative feedback as well as questions at <cenoers@equalit.ie>.

 # Screenshots